ShayanRasheed/CS522-Health-Application/cog-eval-tasks.md

 ## User Scenarios & Task Lists

-1.
+1. Apt.
+Handling (App Functionality #1)
 - User Scenario: User would like to add an appointment to the list automatically
-- Goal: Appointment added to user profile
+- Goal: Appointment auto. added to user profile
 - Steps:
 * User enters dashboard
 * User clicks into appointments tab